- If you don’t review your work, life will do it for you

-If someone screams “urgent”, “asap” or “now”, we turn to it, do it and get a dopamine rush of having accomplished something.
-Great, but what if this wasn’t the most important thing to do?
+If someone screams “urgent,” “asap” or “now,” we immediately turn to it, do it and get a dopamine rush at having accomplished something.
+Great, but what if that wasn’t the most important thing to do?
 Or wasn’t important at all?
-Or we just neglected something truly urgent that wasn’t simply screaming at us?
+Or maybe we’ve just neglected something truly urgent that simply wasn’t screaming at us?

-That’s why in the previous chapters of this book I emphasized so much the focused work, regular but optional meetings, writing things down and communicating via tasks in a team.
+That’s why in the previous chapters of this book, I’ve emphasized so much on focused work, regular but optional meetings, writing things down and communicating via tasks in a team.

-But even if you’ve paid attention and and you’ve got a great system set up, it still needs reviewing regularly to make sure you keep the main thing, the main thing.1
+But even if you’ve paid attention and and you’ve got a great system set up, it still needs to be reviewed regularly to make sure you’re keeping the main thing as the main thing.1

 Have a meeting with yourself every week

-In Getting Things Done David Allen2 coined the concept of a Weekly Review as a meeting one should have with oneself to review the previous week and plan the next one.
-On one of his seminars David went even to extreme saying that “I think once a week when doing my weekly review.
+In Getting Things Done, David Allen2 coined the concept of a Weekly Review as a meeting one should have with oneself to review the previous week and plan the next one.
+At one of his seminars, David even went to the extreme, saying, “I think once a week when doing my weekly review.
 And then I just act, knowing that in a week I’ll have a chance to think again.”

-The habit of a weekly review is hard to master but it’s extremely useful.
-It basically consists of 5 steps:3
+The habit of a weekly review is hard to master, but it’s extremely useful.
+It basically consists of five steps:3

 - Clean up inboxes (incoming documents, emails…)